lmoss/onesharp/index.md

 # Invitation to Computability

 This is a textbook on the basics of computability theory, originating in classes given by the author at Indiana University for quite a few years.
+My students are mainly graduate students in either mathematics or computer science, always with a few undergraduates and a few grad students from philosophy and other disciplines.

 In some way, the content is standard, and in some ways it is not.
-It treats the basic topics of the subject: the concept of computability, primitive recursion, mu-recursion, universal functions, the Enumeration Theorem, the Recursion Theorem, and undecidability in computability theory, mathematics, and logic.
+It treats the basic topics of the subject: the concept of computability, primitive recursion, mu-recursion, universal functions, the Recursion Theorem, and undecidability in computability theory, mathematics, and logic.
 Of course we are living decades past the original proofs of these results, and so the presentation here will differ.
 This book will try to make pointers to many of the developments in computability theory and computer science that have come from the classical material.

 ## Why a Jupyter book?